Skip to main content

 In Person

-Rhode Island allows voters to register to vote on Election Day, but only for the Presidential Election.
-Download and complete the voter registration form, and return to your local board of canvassers
+Rhode Island allows voters to register to vote on Election Day, but only for presidential elections.
+Download and complete the voter registration form and return it to your local board of canvassers

 Online

-If you are eligible, you can register to vote online at the Rhode Island Voter Information Center.
+If eligible, you can register to vote online at the Rhode Island Voter Information Center.

 At the DMV

-Through automatic voter registration, you can register when applying for/renewing a driver's license, permit, etc.
+You can register as a voter through automatic voter registration when applying for or renewing a driver's license, permit, etc.

 By Mail